JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

 and then edit your `joinmarket.cfg` section `DAEMON`, setting `no_daemon = 0`.

-The latter case applies to the Electrum plugin, see [here](https://github.com/AdamISZ/electrum-joinmarket-plugin).
+The latter case applies to the Electrum plugin (not currently operational), see [here](https://github.com/AdamISZ/electrum-joinmarket-plugin).

 There, you need to install the client code (without Joinmarket's bitcoin):